-There is a large body of work about exponential high probability bounds for SGD and its variants.
-In \cite{rakhlin2012,Hazan14}, the authors obtain exponential high probability bounds for non-smooth strongly convex functions, when the noise is conditionally unbiased and the iterates are in a compact set.
-This was later generalized for the case of sub-Gaussian noise and unbounded iterates in \cite{Harvey19}, making it one of the rare cases where exponential high probability bounds are obtained with unbounded noise.
-Exponential high probability bounds were also obtained for the ergodic mirror descent (under Markovian, conditionally biased noise with uniformly bounded variance) in \cite{duchi2012ergodic}, under the additional assumption that the iterates are in a compact set.
-More recently, polynomial high probability bounds have been obtained in \cite{heavySGD} for SGD on linear models when the noise is heavy-tailed.
-Finally, in \cite{telgarsky22}, the authors analyze mirror descent with constant stepsize, and i.i.d. noise with uniformly bounded variance that is a.s. bounded or sub-Gaussian.
-By choosing the constant stepsize appropriately, they obtain exponential high probability bounds in this setting.
+\textit{Stochastic Gradient Descent.} There is a large body of work on exponential high-probability bounds for SGD and its variants.
+In \cite{rakhlin2012,Hazan14}, the authors obtain exponential high-probability bounds for SGD with non-smooth but strongly convex objective functions when the noise is conditionally unbiased and the iterates are in a compact set.
+This was later generalized to the case of sub-Gaussian noise and unbounded iterates in \cite{Harvey19}, making it one of the rare cases where exponential high-probability bounds are obtained with unbounded noise.
+Exponential high-probability bounds were also obtained for the ergodic mirror descent (under Markovian, conditionally biased noise with uniformly bounded variance) in \cite{duchi2012ergodic}, under the additional assumption that the iterates are in a compact set.
+More recently, polynomial high-probability bounds have been obtained in \cite{heavySGD} for SGD on linear models when the noise is heavy-tailed.
+Finally, in \cite{telgarsky22}, the authors analyze mirror descent with constant stepsize and independent and identically distributed (i.i.d.) noise with a uniformly bounded variance that is a.s. bounded or sub-Gaussian.
+By choosing the constant stepsize appropriately, they obtain exponential high-probability bounds in this setting.